HITECHCRIME/HC_SG113_NTSWGA/README.md

 soooometimes i get things right even if involves losses some abound

+BRUJAS were RIGHT 'BOUT one thing
+MILLION OF FAILURES TO WIN YEAH

 all my thoughts used to roll with the tide fall with emotions, rationals, lost in the pride